Championing inclusive climate action

 The coastal town of Hartlepool is home to our flagship tree equity project, and has one of the lowest Tree Equity Scores of any local authority area in England, meaning residents miss out on the many benefits trees provide.

-Since March 2025, we’ve been making it our mission to paint the town green and, equally importantly, help the local community understand why trees matter.
+Since March 2025, we’ve been making it our mission to green the streets of Hartlepool and, equally importantly, help local communities understand why trees matter.
 Our ambition is to empower people to continue the work we facilitate long into the future, planting a green, leafy legacy for generations to come.

 Hartlepool planting day